 International, non-ethnic migrants in Israel experience halfway favourable integration policies.
-Israel scores 49/100 on the MIPEX integration scale, close to the average country score of 50/100.
+Israel scores 49/100 on the MIPEX integration scale, like the average MIPEX country.
 This means that non-ethnic immigrants encounter as many obstacles as opportunities when it comes to integration.
 Israel has slightly more advanced policies than other countries in the area (Cyprus, Greece and Turkey) and more restrictive polices than the average OECD country (56/100).

 MIPEX analysis focused only on non-ethic migrants.
 Ethnic migrants, known as repatriates, are descendants of Jews up to the fourth generation (grandchildren) and their non-Jewish family members who enter the country under the regulations of the Law of Return.
 Since the creation of the state, more than 3.3 million people have moved there.
 Only a quarter of the elderly Israeli population (aged 65+) was born in the country.
 Ethnic migrants resemble the descendants of European emigrants that return to the country of origin of their ancestors, so for this reason integration policies for ethnic migrants were not were not assessed on the MIPEX scale.